Mark M. Beckwith

 Mark M. Beckwith was the tenth bishop of the Episcopal Diocese of Newark.
-He is the author of the book, Seeing the Unseen: Beyond Prejudices, Paradigms and Party Lines.
+He is the author of the book Seeing the Unseen: Beyond Prejudices, Paradigms and Party Lines.

 Biography

 Beckwith graduated from Amherst College in 1973 and from Berkeley Divinity School at Yale University in 1978.

 He was ordained as an Episcopal priest in 1980.
 He served as associate rector at St Peter's Church in Morristown, New Jersey from 1982-1985, then became rector of Christ Church in Hackensack, New Jersey (1985-1993).
-Prior to his election as bishop he served as rector of All Saints Church in Worcester, Massachusetts (1993-2006).
+Before his bishop election, he served as rector of All Saints Church in Worcester, Massachusetts (1993-2006).
 He was consecrated as the tenth Bishop of Newark on January 27, 2007, by Presiding Bishop Katharine Jefferts Schori.

 Beckwith has appeared in two PBS specials with Jon Meacham, God in New York (2010) and Christians, Muslims, and Jews: Bridging the Divide (2011).

 He has also been a featured guest in several interviews and panel discussions on MSNBC's Morning Joe show.

 From 2017-2019, Beckwith co-hosted a television talk show series on NJ PBS titled A Matter of Faith with a Bishop, an Imam and a Rabbi.
 The show premiered on April 12, 2017 and was hosted by Bishop Mark Beckwith, Imam W. Deen Shariff and Rabbi Matthew Gewirtz, who lead conversations with special invited guests and discussed "headlining news through the lens of faith."
 Beckwith's last day as Bishop was September 22, 2018, when his successor Carlye J. Hughes was consecrated.

 Beckwith and his wife, Marilyn Olson, have been married since 1982.
 They have two children together.